 I began by whipping up a batch of this cream cheese pound cake (without the berries).
 I then used food colouring to tint equal amounts of batter red, orange, yellow, green, blue and purple.
 I decanted the batter into Ziploc bags - this is to make it easier to pipe the batter into the cupcake tin.

 Now comes the tougher bit.
-Each layer of coloured batter is piped into the patty pan-lined cupcake tin, then baked for about 5 minutes so that the batter flattens and forms a 'skin' on the top.
+Pipe one layer of coloured batter into a patty pan-lined cupcake tin, then bake for about 5 minutes so that the batter flattens and forms a 'skin' on the top.
+Pipe the next colour on top, bake it for 5 minutes, and repeat for every colour.
 This ensures that each layer is perfectly flat and prevents the colours from sinking into each other and blending.
-Repeat for every colour.

 After the final colour was piped on (at this point the batter was almost up to the top of the patty pans), I baked the cupcakes for another 10 minutes or so to make sure everything cooked through.
 If unsure, always test whether they're done by lightly touching the tops to see if they spring back, or poking a toothpick in to check that it comes out clean.

 After the cupcakes cooled, I whipped up some simple vanilla buttercream and piped it on top.

 The cupcakes looked really adorable with little sugar flowers crowning the icing, and it means that the rainbow inside is hidden until the patty pans are peeled away.
 It was great to see everyone's surprise and excitement when they opened the cupcakes up.

 Very exciting.
 I got so many questions as to how I did it - these cupcakes are definitely crowd pleasers.

 I think these would also be cute in a monochrome gradient or in alternating colours.
 The possibilities are endless!